Black hole Near Horizons through the Looking Glass: Probes in String-Carroll

 The scalar field Lagrangian in \eqref{eq:scalar field action} arranges in the following $c^2$ expansion

 where the leading order $\mathcal{L}_{LO}$, next-to-leading order $\mathcal{L}_{NLO}$ and next-to-next-leading order $\mathcal{L}_{NNLO}$ Lagrangian are

 Here $e$ is the leading-order determinant of the expanded metric (see \cref{App:Determinant of the Metric}) and $m_{\rho\sigma}=\eta_{AB}\tau^A_{(\rho}m_{\sigma)}^B$ is the sub-leading order metric contributing at $\mathcal{O}(c^4)$.
-The string-Carroll expansion of the inverse metric \eqref{SCmetric} focuses along the longitudinal directions at the leading order.
+The SC expansion of the inverse metric \eqref{SCmetric} focuses along the longitudinal directions at the leading order.
 Therefore, the leading order Lagrangian \eqref{leading} only contains the kinetic term along the longitudinal directions.
-To give the reader some context on the difference to ``vanilla''-Carroll expansions and string-Carroll expansions for the point of view of classical field theories, we invite the reader to compare the leading and next-to-leading order scalar field actions on the string-Carroll background to their Carrollian counterparts which we have discussed in appendix \ref{App:scalar field on Carroll background}.
+To give the reader some context on the difference between ``vanilla''-Carroll expansions and SC expansions from the point of view of classical field theories, we invite the reader to compare the leading and next-to-leading order scalar field actions on the SC background to their Carrollian counterparts, which we have discussed in appendix \ref{App:scalar field on Carroll background}.

 \quad

 \underline{{\em{Leading Order Action:}}} The leading-order action is

 The equation of motion of the leading-order action is given as